Affordable For-Sale Housing

-In addition to the basic eligibility criteria of the MPDU program, the following must be satisfied to qualify for the purchase of a home through the MPDU program:
+In addition to the basic eligibility criteria of the Moderately Priced Dwelling Unit (MPDU) program, the following must be satisfied to qualify for the purchase of a home through the MPDU program:

 - You must be a first-time homebuyer.

 - The home must be the owner’s primary residence for the full length of the 30-year MPDU period and may not be rented to others.

 - The buyer cannot own another home while occupying the MPDU home.

 - The buyer must qualify for bank financing.

 - The buyer must commit to own the home for a period of 30 years.
-If the buyer decides to sell before that time, the sale must follow city's guidelines for re-selling an MPDU.
+If the buyer decides to sell before that time, the sale must follow the city’s guidelines for re-selling an MPDU home.